Hjh233/starter-hugo-research-group/content/publication/lewis-acid-catalyzed-conjugate-addition-of-sp3-c-h-bonds-to-methylenemalononitriles/index.md

 doi: 10.1002/adsc.201200285
 publication: Advanced Synthesis & Catalysis
-abstract: The Lewis acid-catalyzed conjugate addition of 2-alkylazaarenes to methylenemalononitriles through sp3 CH bond functionalization has been developed, which provides an efficient and reliable method for incorporation of the nitrile group into the heterocycles.
+abstract: The Lewis acid-catalyzed conjugate addition of 2-alkylazaarenes to methylenemalononitriles through sp3 C-H bond functionalization has been developed, which provides an efficient and reliable method for incorporation of the nitrile group into the heterocycles.
 draft: false